HariSekhon/spark-apps/README.md

 Generic Spark to Elasticsearch indexing application written in Scala.

-This is based off my Pig & Hive freebies for indexing structured and unstructured data in Hadoop to Elasticsearch & Solr/SolrCloud, see my adjacent toolbox repo https://github.com/harisekhon/toolbox for those programs
+This is based off my Pig & Hive freebies for indexing structured and unstructured data in Hadoop to Elasticsearch & Solr/SolrCloud, see my adjacent toolbox repo https://github.com/harisekhon/toolbox for those programs.

 Hari Sekhon